RAR (file format): Native operating system support

 RARlab's native software is available for Microsoft Windows (named WinRAR), Linux, FreeBSD, macOS, and Android; archive extraction is supported natively in ChromeOS.
-WinRAR and RAR for Android support the graphical user interface (GUI); other versions named RAR run as console commands.
+WinRAR and RAR for Android feature the graphical user interface (GUI); other versions named RAR run as console commands.

 Creating RAR files

 RAR files can only be created with proprietary WinRAR (Windows), RAR for Android, command-line RAR (available for Windows, macOS, Linux, and FreeBSD), and other software that has written permission from Alexander Roshal or uses copyrighted code under license from Roshal.
 The software license agreements forbid reverse engineering.

 Third-party software for extracting RAR files

 Several programs can unpack the file format.